 Just as outrageous we think it is that the German people in the 1930s simply looked the other way when they heard what was being done to the German Jews, we also somehow have found a way to collectively suppress the fact that year after year, millions and more millions of people around the world are dying – getting violently and tragically killed – as a direct consequence not of any ‘natural forces’ but of those executive board room decisions made in the 1990s.

 In the world as it looks today, it is important to remember this: it is not climate change which is our enemy and which threatens our livelihood and our future.
-It is not ‘nature’, as the Australian Prime Minister at the time said in a statement on national tv on 3 April 2017: “Right through New South Wales and Queensland we have seen nature flinging her worst at Australians…”
+And it is not ‘nature’, as the Australian Prime Minister at the time, Malcolm Turnbull, claimed in a statement on national tv on 3 April 2017: “Right through New South Wales and Queensland we have seen nature flinging her worst at Australians…”

-Wrong, Malcolm Turnbull – and you would know this very well, because in 2010 in Sydney, you were the one to tell us that we had zero carbon budget remaining:
+No, Malcolm Turnbull, it wasn’t ‘nature’ – and you would have known this very well, because in 2010 in Sydney, you were the one to tell Australians that they had zero carbon budget remaining:

 “Our response to climate change must be guided by science.
 The science tells us that we have already exceeded the safe upper limit for atmospheric carbon dioxide.
 We are as humans conducting a massive science experiment with this planet.
 It’s the only planet we’ve got.”